JJ/hoborg/text/text.md

 Rocking Manuel
 ---------------------

+*revise and write*

 Give me a mud puddle and I can tell you how to pull a wagon out of it.
-Give me a mare and I can get a foal out of his pussy.
+Give me a mare and I can get a foal out of her pussy.
 Give me fourscore of bulls, and I'll tell you how to iron them in no time flat.
+How do I know that?
+You know, people talk.

 But don't you give me anything over the water.
 Because it fucking rocks and moves and can fucking sink to the bottom.
 So, get my advice: